sreejond/MemoryPool/README.md

 Guideline to run test:
 - In any Linux machine clone this repository.
 - Type "make" from the command line
-- You will have theree executable- MemoryPoolTest1, MemoryPoolTest2 & MemoryPoolTest3
+- You will have three executables- MemoryPoolTest1, MemoryPoolTest2 & MemoryPoolTest3
 - Run them from command line.
 Ex- ./MemoryPoolTest1